-Through it all, Sr. Mary Jo has maintained her focus, speaking highly of Marian Catholic in Chicago Heights.
+Through it all, she has maintained her focus, speaking highly of Marian Catholic in Chicago Heights.
 In response to the first question she received from Good Morning America host Michael Strahan, she managed to mention “Marian Catholic” twice in the same sentence, “Marian Catholic had a Marian Catholic night with the White Sox, a promotional game.
 It’s the 60th Anniversary of our school.
 Our sisters founded the school in 1958.
 So, to celebrate that, the administration asked me to throw out the pitch as one of the sisters who are still here, sixty years after that founding.

 George Stephanopoulos asked her, “Now, there must have been a reason they chose you.”